-Finally, studies of the site show that cultural heritage will not be impacted at the old tennis court site.
+Finally, studies of the old tennis court site show that cultural heritage will not be impacted.

 A. The Yalingbila Bibula project will involve the partial restoration of the original topography and vegetation.

-The design retains an open green space around the shelter for picnicking and whale watching, as well as ensuring the spot remains a popular feeding place for the local wallaby population.
+The design retains an open green space around the facility for picnicking and whale watching, as well as ensuring the spot remains a popular feeding place for the local kangaroo population.

 The site where Yalingbila Bibula will be built, has been significantly disturbed and altered over the past 100 years.
-The headland was first cleared for cattle grazing, then utilised by the defence force during World War II.
-It has also been used for camping and other recreational purposes, most recently housing the old tennis court and clubhouse.
+The headland was first cleared for cattle grazing, then used by the defence force during World War II.
+It was also used for camping and other recreational purposes, most recently housing the old tennis court and club house.
 Wild horses have also impacted the site.

-A. There are no plans for any further development on the headland.
-QYAC only holds the title for the site of the old tennis court and clubhouse.
-We will only build the whale shelter on this site.
+A. QYAC only holds the title for the site of the old tennis court and clubhouse.
+We will only build the whale facility on this site.

-A. The whale shelter is a free experience designed to enrich people’s experience of Mooloomba and the Gorge Walk.
-When Redland City Council were trustees, the site was used for events and activities; this will continue and there may be opportunities for boutique special events and activities to take place around the site.
-Commercial tour operators on the island will be able to freely include the shelter as a key feature in their tour operations.
+A. The whale facility is a free experience designed to enrich people’s experience of Mulumba and the Gorge Walk.
+When Redland City Council were trustees, the site was used for events and activities, this will continue and there may be opportunities for boutique special events and activities to take place around the site.
+Commercial tour operators on the island will be able to freely include the facility as a key feature in their tour operations.

 Importantly, Traditional Owners also identified a whale interpretive facility in the 2011 North Stradbroke Island Indigenous Business Development Plan.

-A. Yalingbila Bibula has the potential to increase tourism to the Mooloomba area.
+A. Yalingbila Bibula has the potential to increase tourism to the Mulumba area.
 However, tourism growth will be gradual as Minjerribah grows in profile and capacity.
-The yalingbila season is during the low tourism period, therefore there is increased capacity for visitors during this time.
+The Yalingbila season is during the low tourism period, so there is capacity for more visitors during this time.